 You can read information about coping with a diagnosis, early intervention, financial support, needs assessment and special education.

-Watch videos and listen to the voices of the Cerebral Palsy Youth Alliance
+Watch some Cerebral Palsy Youth Alliance videos.

 Acknowledgements